What can I do Today as an Arts Advocate?

 When the moment comes for reactive advocacy, you can go to them as a partner (and an equal) to make your case.
 It puts you, your organization and your cause at an infinitely greater advantage.
 If someone I don’t know called me to ask a favor, I would probably decline.
 If someone you've worked with called with the same story, you're much more likely to say yes.
 Position yourself as an ally and a resource, and your voice becomes stronger.

 Learn your elevator speech and use it outside of the choir

 We now have qualitative and quantitative data demonstrating the power of arts and arts education and its relationship to 21st century skill sets, the local economy and quality of life.
 That’s great—if we can share that data with people who aren’t already convinced.

 Check out some of the sites and PDFs below and focus on what you find really fascinating.
-For me, those are the pieces of information connected to local theatre and arts funding.
-For you, it might be arts education, the creative economy or the connection between arts and healthy communities.
 Learn a few facts and think about where you might be able to share them:

 - The Otis Report on the Creative Economy.
 This annual report measures the economic impact of the creative sector in Los Angeles and Orange County.
 My favorite fact: the creative sector comprises about 1 million direct & indirect jobs in the region-- about one in six.

 - California Alliance for Arts Education's Research & Resources page.
 Their downloadable Fact Sheets can be printed and passed out at events, or linked to online.
 Did you know that 93% of Americans consider the arts to be a vital part of a well-rounded education?